LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Permanent magnets, usually arranged in a circular *Halbach array* inside the (+mri), are commonly used in low-field systems.
 However, their drawback is the inherent variability in strength, complicating the achievement of a homogeneous field and requiring precise strength information for correct magnet ordering and (+mri) construction.

 Completed (+mri) systems pose significant challenges for retrospective adjustments, particularly when individual magnets impact the overall homogeneity of the magnetic field.
-While deviations in homogeneity can be measured post-assembly, the intricate task of readjustment is taken into account.
+While deviations in homogeneity can be measured post-assembly, the intricate task of readjustment is considered.
 It is less cost-intensive and less complicated to measure the magnets proactively, prior to the finalization of the (+mri) system.

 The focus of this thesis is to improve low-frequency (+mri) technology by examining the usability of magnetic field sensors for characterising permanent magnets used in these systems.